 Activities per year

-Louise Rhodes is a Lecturer in Law ( Education) in the School of Law.
+Dr. Louise Rhodes is a Lecturer in Law ( Education) in the School of Law, a Fellow of the Higher Education Academy and the Masters in Law Programme Director.

 Dr. Rhodes was awarded a PhD in Law from Queen’s University Belfast in 2015.
 Her PhD thesis studied the public/private nature of Northern Rock bank and its mortgage repossession policy following its nationalisation in 2008 using Bozeman’s theories on 'organisational publicness'.
 Her work proposed ways in which the legal and regulatory regimes governing mortgage default in England and Wales might be adapted in a way that better delivers the public value of home ownership.